Looking to save money on food for your next trip to Oahu? Find out the best cheap eats on Oahu that will satisfy any craving! Scroll to see them all!

 Most of the food trucks offer mini and regular plates.
 The mini plates are often half of the regular, both in size and price.

-The thing about food trucks are that they stack on the food, so you can get a mini plate and be full for the rest of the day!
+The thing about food trucks is that they stack the food, so you can get a mini plate and be full for the rest of the day!
 Plates go from $7-12 typically, but it also depends on what you get.

 3. L&L Hawaiian Barbecue